googleapis/python-aiplatform/google/cloud/aiplatform/experimental/vertex_model/README.rst

 .. code-block:: Python

   my_model.training_mode = "local" # Local prediction using machine resources
-  my_model.training_mode = "remote" # Remote prediction using GCS and Vertex AI API Endpoint
+  my_model.training_mode = "cloud" # Remote prediction using GCS and Vertex AI API Endpoint

   results = my_model.predict("""Input parameters here, such as the data you wish to perform predictions on""")